cabbibo/threeClass/README.md

 This lesson will be almost an exact replicate of the THREE.js creating a scene tutorial, found here: http://threejs.org/docs/#Manual/Introduction/Creating_a_scene

+This lesson, live coded:

+Live coded Branches of this lesson:

+* branch

 Lesson 2: Sub Scenes

 This lesson will be centered around Object3D, and how it can be used to create pretty subscenes.
 It will be where we build the structure of the solar system, and